dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 the internet.
 Docker, a company behind the Docker project also provides a public registry to everyone to use for free and a private registry for a fee.

-The name they have given to describe that service is called Docker Hub.
+The name they have given to that service is called Docker Hub.

 I definitely recommend you to use Docker Hub if you need to make your images easily accessible to others.

 Docker registry is also available as an open source software, so you can set up a private registry relatively easily on your own server.

+Using a registry requires usually access to a network, so in case where your machine is not virtually able to communicate with a registry, there is always an option to export or import an image from a file, which you can move around through other mediums.

 ---